Rubinder25/SyncSubtitles/README.md

 Sync subtitles in .srt  files using NodeJS

 # Usage
+Download the SyncSubtitles.js file and run it with following command:-<br/>
 <code>
-node SyncSubtitles <timedelata in milliseconds> <pathToTheSubtitleFile>
+node SyncSubtitles &lt;timedelata in milliseconds&gt; &lt;pathToTheSubtitleFile&gt;
 </code>

 ## e.g.